Home

 Martha J. (Knight) Jennings

-Martha J. (Knight) Jennings was born in Somerset County, PA in 1841, daughter of James and Susanna (Imel) Knight Jr.
+Martha J. (Knight) Jennings was born in 1840 in Somerset County, PA, the daughter of James and Susanna (Imel) Knight Jr.

-Martha and John were the parents of Alvin Howard Jennings, Mary Todd Shipley, Emma C. Jennings, Martha Jennings, John R. Jennings Jr., Robert E. Lee Jennings, Jenny Griffiths and Lulu Fannie Jennings.
+Martha and John became the parents of eight children -- Alvin Howard Jennings, Mary Todd Shipley, Emma C. Jennings, Martha Jennings, John Rayman Jennings Jr., Robert Edward Lee Jennings, Jennie Griffiths and Lulu Fannie Jennings.

 John was "put on an ambulance and hauled about from place to place," including the Mt.
 Pleasant Hospital and Columbian College Hospital in Washington, DC.
 A tent-mate observed that "he looked bad and had to walke with a cain."
 Another said he "never was on duty with the company after that."
 He was discharged on May 26, 1863 at Harrisburg, PA, and returned home.

-From 1863 to 1872, the Jennings family lived in Somerset County and then moved to Ohiopyle, Fayette County.
+From 1863 to 1872, the Jennings family lived in Lower Turkeyfoot Township, Somerset County and received their postal mail in the town of Somerfield.
+They moved to nearby Ohiopyle, Fayette County.
 A friend later recalled that John "farmed awhile then dug coal and then went back onto the farm."

-In 1878, John sued David and James Morrison to obtain an interest in their 142-acre farm when they could not repay a debt.
+In 1878, John sued David and James Morrison to obtain an interest in their 142-acre farm when the two men could not repay a debt.

 Tragedy struck the already-troubled family in the midst of the divorce proceedings, when unmarried teenage daughter Martha died mysteriously in 1888, shortly after giving birth.
 Her death was blamed on "blood poisoning originating with the decomposition of the placenta..."
 There was much gossip about the cause of death, and the coroner was called in to investigate.
 The baby's fate is unknown.